creativecreatorormaybenot/clock/README.md

     - Make sure to replace all `Paint.shader` properties by solid colors when taking the screenshots because the debugger seems to not be able to render shaders (https://stackoverflow.com/q/59589892/6509751).

     - Capture using `flutter screenshot --type=skia --observatory-uri=..` .

+  + Mention `RenderObject.isRepaintBoundary` for performance optimizations (did not use raster caching) and `RepaintBoundary` for widgets.

   + Add an "Everything is implicitly animated" screen recording, where the model values are modified programmatically.